Flu-Related Fatalities Reach 80K During 2017-18

-According to the Centers for Disease Control and Prevention (CDC), an estimated 80,000 Americans died of influenza and its complications during the 2017-18 season.
+According to the Centers for Disease Control and Prevention (CDC), there were an estimated 80,000 Americans influenza-related complications during the 2017-18 season.

-This is the highest death toll from the flu in at least 4 decades.
+And, a much higher fatality toll from influenza viruses in at least 4 decades.

 Last fall and winter, the USA flu season was driven by a kind of flu that tends to put more people in the hospital and cause more deaths, particularly among young children and the elderly, said the CDC.

 Dr. Robert Redfield, the director of the CDC, revealed this total in an interview with The Associated Press.

 In recent years, flu-related deaths have ranged from about 12,000 to — in the worst year — 56,000, according to the CDC.

 Separately, the CDC reported a total of 180 influenza-associated pediatric deaths for the 2017-2018 season on September 14, 2018.

 Flu is so common that not all flu cases are reported, and flu is not always listed on death certificates.
 So the CDC uses statistical models, which are periodically revised, to make estimates.